 The Glenn Highway closely parallels the Matanuska River towards Anchorage, and after a possible lunch stop in Alaska's biggest city you continue southward on the Seward Highway to Seward.
 The highway offers outstanding sightseeing and wildlife viewing opportunities, including spawning salmon and a number of good hiking trails.
 Seward is a small fishing village with an excellent aquarium (Alaska SeaLife Center).

 Kenai Fjords National Park

 On your day cruise you will explore the Kenai Fjords National Park.
 This tour takes you to Holgate Glacier.
 Marvel at the park’s various glaciers and keep an eye out for the diverse marine wildlife.
-Lunch is included as well as a salmon- and prime rib dinner on Fox Island.
+A snack lunch is included.

 Seward to Anchorage (127 miles)

 A drive along the shores of Turnagain Arm brings you closer to Alaska’s biggest city.
 Explore Anchorage at your leisure: Take the “Town Trolley”, visit the interesting museums, enjoy a walk along the waterfront or explore the downtown area.
 The Visitor Center is a good place to get you started.

 Your trip ends today.
 Return your rental car and depart Anchorage.